-- 645. The mitigating effect of tax is taken into account when determining the ICS capital requirement.
+- 634. The mitigating effect of tax is taken into account when determining the ICS capital requirement.
 That tax effect on the ICS capital requirement is based on the increase in net DTA that would result from an instantaneous operational loss equal to the ICS capital requirement before tax, post diversification and post management actions.
-Any increase in net DTA is subject to an utilisation assessment as specified below. - 646.
-The ICS insurance capital requirement is reduced by the amount of utilisable tax effect. - 647.
-The utilisable tax effect on the ICS insurance capital requirement is calculated using the following formula:
+Any increase in net DTA is subject to an utilisation assessment as specified below. - 635.
+The ICS insurance capital requirement is reduced by the amount of utilisable tax effect. - 636.
+By default, the utilisable tax effect on the ICS insurance capital requirement is calculated as: 80% \ notional tax effect on insurance capital requirement max (0, min(80%) + notional tax effect on insurance capital requirement, 20% + ICS insurance capital requirement, <math>a + b + c - d)

-$\max (0, \min(notional\ tax\ effect\ on\ insurance\ capital\ requirement, 20\% \times ICS\ insurance\ capital\ requirement, a+b+c-d))$